 Failure in cloud services is inevitable regardless of your provider.
 Outages happen so you must design for failure.
 Your actual infrastructure availability is irrelevant to your application availability.
 100% uptime should be achievable even when your cloud provider has an outage regardless of its size.

 AWS has invited Hava to be part of the AWS Startup Pavilion on Day 1 of the AWS Sydney Summit.
 Having attended AWS Summits and conferences for years, it’s exciting to be on the other side demoing Hava.

 If you're registered for Summit, we'll be at the Startup Pavilion on Wednesday so come over and say hello.
 We’d love to step you through Hava and show you how we can save you time and headaches visualizing your AWS cloud infrastructure clearly.

 How are you currently creating your cloud diagrams?
 Are you spending quality time with your whiteboard hand drawing them?
 Or are you trolling through your AWS console, then clicking and dragging in a drawing tool?

 Imagine being able to extract real-time diagrams of your actual AWS environments.
 That would be pretty cool, right?

 Well that’s exactly what Hava does!

 With DevOps now firmly placed in the enterprise sights, we are seeing that automation visibility is becoming critical.
 Having the view of the state of the delivery pipeline ensures there is an increased awareness of the system as a whole.
 The question that often arises is “Yes, we need monitoring, but what do we monitor?”
-There are numbers components of your environments that you should be monitoring, and this blog explores what they are, and why it’s important to monitor them.
+There are numbers components of your environments that you should be monitoring, and this blog explores what they are, how to track changes in your cloud environment and why it’s important to monitor them.